 As we’ve previously mentioned, content is set to become much more visual over the coming year, and the rise of video ads is just another example of that.
 This kind of advertising allows you to grab an internet user’s attention, then give them a lot of important information about your brand or products in a short space of time.
 As a result, it’s a great tool for marketing to those who are scrolling through their recommended videos, Facebook timelines, and Instagram feeds.

 2020 is set to be a huge year in the world of digital marketing, and supercharging your strategy is going to help you stay ahead of your competition and make more sales.
 So, keep these tips in mind over the coming months.
-If you would like us to help you with your organic search, paid search, or affiliate marketing, get in touch to discuss your plans today!
+If you’re looking for an SEO, affiliate marketing, or PPC agency that can help to boost your online visibility, get in touch to discuss your plans today!